syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 * **Syncfusion Java packages:** Refer to [Configure to download Syncfusion Java packages from Apache Maven](https://help.syncfusion.com/java-file-formats/installation/configure-to-download-syncfusion-java-packages-from-apache-maven) or [Configure to download Syncfusion Java packages from Gradle](https://help.syncfusion.com/java-file-formats/installation/configure-to-download-syncfusion-java-packages-from-gradle) to add DocIO to your project.
 * **Syncfusion license key:** Required from v19.1.0.x onward.
 See the [licensing overview](https://help.syncfusion.com/common/essential-studio/licensing/overview).
 * **Java IDE:** Eclipse, IntelliJ IDEA, or any editor of your choice.

+N> The Syncfusion Java Word library (Essential DocIO) is also required to be referenced in your application.
+The jar files listed below contain the core features needed for creating, reading, and manipulating a Word document.

 <table>
 <thead>